BenjaminKleppe/TheOrganizationalThermometer/README.md

 - the predicted BPMN activity;
 - the correct BPMN activity.

-Furthermore, the program will produce a ConfusionMatrix, illustrating the correct and incorrect predictions.
+Additionally, the program will produce a ConfusionMatrix, illustrating the correct and incorrect predictions.

 # 'feedback_product_development.xlsx'
 This file contains the input for main.py